Lactation Cookies (Oatmeal Chocolate Chip)

 So here’s a virtual high five to all my fellow lactating mamas — whether your experience was wonderful and you nursed for 2 years, or your experience was disheartening and ended after 2 weeks — you did a great job.
 You are awesome.

 So why not celebrate your breastfeeding friends by baking them a batch of these Oatmeal Chocolate Chip Lactation Cookies?
 New moms deserve a treat.

 What are Galactagogues?

-Common galactagouges include oatmeal, fenugreek, brewer’s yeast, marshmallow root, blessed thistle, alfalfa leaves, fennel, and goat’s rue.
-I took all of these in combination for months in an attempt to boost my supply, in addition to “power hour” pumping session, pumping in the middle of the night, and nursing as frequently as I could on weekends.
+Common galactagogues include oatmeal, fenugreek, brewer’s yeast, marshmallow root, blessed thistle, alfalfa leaves, fennel, and goat’s rue.
+I took all of these in combination for months in an attempt to boost my supply, in addition to “power hour” pumping sessions, pumping in the middle of the night, and nursing as frequently as I could on weekends.

 What are Lactation Cookies?

 Most women, however, don’t have quite as big of an issue with supply as I did.
 Lactation cookies include some of the aforementioned galactagogues in smaller doses, with the goal of adding a little supply boost.